 Kasen Cranes Ltd supply high quality European manufactured Electric Chain Hoists up to 6.3 tonnes capacity to the UK industrial lifting workplace.

 We can supply, install and repair all types and makes of Electric Chain Hoists with various modes of suspension.
+Additionally we also keep stock of a number of refurbished hoist units which could be suitable for your needs should a brand new unit be unnecessary.

 Types of Electric Chain Hoist: